Abdalá Bucaram: Personal life

-Bucaram was the nephew of the politician Assad Bucaram, who was mayor of Guayaquil.
+Born in Guayaquil, Bucaram is the son of Jacobo Bucaram Elmhalin, the son of Lebanese immigrants, and Rina Ortiz Caicedo.
+Bucaram was the nephew of the politician Assad Bucaram, who was the mayor of Guayaquil.
 His sister, Martha Bucaram, was married to former President Jaime Roldós Aguilera, both of whom were killed in a mysterious air crash.
+His older brother is engineer and politician Jacobo Bucaram.